codefellows-seattle-javascript-401d26/11-14-express-api/README.md

 # 11: Express - app.js
-##### simple restful HTTP server built with express
+##### restful HTTP server built with express
 [![Build Status](https://travis-ci.com/bgwest/11-14-express-api.svg?branch=master)](https://travis-ci.com/bgwest/11-14-express-api)
-## Features
+## Current Features

+These methods currently exist for creating, changing, deleting, and getting user data.
+Updates to this API will continue to stream in as this project moves forward.
+Currently I am part 12 of 14.
+* PUT
+* DELETE
+* POST
+* GET

+Utilizes:
-* functional HTTP server with express
+* express
-* create a object constructor that creates a simple resource with at least 3 properties
-* persist your API data using either an array or an array and an object
+* middleware e.g. body-parser

 ## How To